hthuz/mcm23/README.md

 the word at all.
 Players also have chances to play this game in a “Hard Mode”, which requires players to mandatorily use green and yellow letters from previous tries in subsequent tries.

-For the detailed problem description please refer to <a href= 'https://zhuanlan.zhihu.com/p/615471028' title = 'Description in Zhihu'>.
+For the detailed problem description please refer to:
+<a href= 'https://zhuanlan.zhihu.com/p/615471028' title = 'Description in Zhihu'>.

 Here is a sample "Wordle" game: